kragen/dercuano/README.md

 CTAN](https://www.ctan.org/tex-archive/fonts/lm/fonts/opentype/public/lm)
 using FontForge.

-Also, the source repository contains (Debian's version of) FreeFont, which is licensed under the GNU GPL with a special exception for document embedding.
+The source repository also contains (Debian's version of) FreeFont, which is licensed under the GNU GPL with a special exception for document embedding.
 FreeFont is used for generating PDF files, but is not used for HTML.
 As the GPL requires, [the source code to